D.1 Markup#

 Publish docs

 API functions define doc sections.
-If interactive IDEs like VSCode or Spyder are used to edit and run rivt files, functions can be processed individually as cells by using the standard notebook hash notation:
+The available rivt markup commands and tags depends on the API funciton.
+If interactive IDEs are used, API functions can be processed individually using the standard notebook cell percent notation:

 # %% optional label